APplied theatre Projects

 At the heart of our secondary theatre work lies the belief that story has the power to open minds and shift perspectives.
 Drawing on our combined backgrounds in narrative theory, theatre practice, and trauma-informed approaches, we create performances that explore the complex social and emotional realities young people face.

 Our applied theatre productions have been seen by well over a million students across the UK, as well as touring to Europe and North America.
 We’ve also been honoured to perform several at the Houses of Parliament.
-Each production is designed to provoke thought, inspire empathy, and complement PSHE and safeguarding aims within schools.
+Each production is designed to provoke thought, inspire empathy, and complement and support PSHE and safeguarding aims within schools, helping schools strengthen their Keeping Children Safe in Education (KCSIE) provision through powerful narrative experiences.

 Every performance is followed by a short post-show talk, giving students a deeper understanding of the story and its themes.
 This isn’t a Q&A - our cast are professional actors, not safeguarding professionals - but a guided reflection that helps students connect the story to real-life experiences in a safe, structured, and inspiring way.
 Each play also includes a short post-show resource pack, offering teachers simple, ready-to-use materials to extend discussion and embed learning back in the classroom.